elsiklab/sashimiplot/README.md

 * style->color - color (RGB,HSL,hex) or callback function returning a color
 * style->height - integer height or callback function returning height of the bezier curves
 * useXS - a built-in option to change color according to the XS tag (which indicates strand, inferred from canonical splice sites)
+* readDepthFilter - a built-in option to filter out any junctions that have low coverage.
+Can also be adjusted from the menu options

 ![](img/out.png)